|

 Designed by Alan Arnold Griffith, the R.B.80 Conway design goes back to proposals from 1947, with the original experimental bypass engine using both Avon parts and segments from another experimental design.
 It evolved into a two-spool bypass turbofan engine labeled as the RCo.2 by the Ministry of Supply, but was only tested for a mere 133 hours as the intended user, the Vickers Valiant low-level Pathfinder, was cancelled.
 The RCo.5 did not fare much better, being designed for the still-born Vickers 1000 design.
 The design was saved by the Handley-Page Victor B.2 which used the RCo.11 version instead of the B.1's Armstrong Siddeley Sapphire engines.

-A publicity photo of the Conway engine.
+A publicity photo taken in June 1965 of the Conway engine.
 This is a RCo.43 for the Super VC10.

 Photo Rolls-Royce Ltd.